An exact dimension-reduced dynamic theory for developable surfaces and curve-fold origami: Illustrative examples

 Eq. \eqref{eqdynamicfull_fold} is thus simplified into

 where $\eta_{\pm}$ and $v_{0\pm}$ are given in Eq. \eqref{evetaplate}.
 Solving Eq. \eqref{eqdynamicfull_fold_eplate} yields $\mathbf{\Omega}_-\times\mathbf{l-}=0$, indicating that the solution does not violate the assumption that the generators remain parallel and the panels deform cylindrically.
 Since the dynamic process is uniquely determined by Eq. \eqref{eqdynamicfull_fold}, the solution of Eq. \eqref{eqdynamicfull_fold_eplate} is the unique solution that satisfies Eq. \eqref{eqdynamicfull} in this example.
-The process is also simulated in finite element analysis, where the mechanical parameters are selected as $D\kappa_g/k_c=1$, and the geometric parameters are $L/W=1/2$.
-The good agreement between the theoretical and numerical results are demonstrated in Fig. \ref{fig:sec42}.
+The process is also simulated in finite element analysis, where the mechanical parameters are selected as $D\kappa_g/k_c=1$, and the geometric parameters are $L/b=1/2$.
+The good agreement between the theoretical and numerical results is demonstrated in Fig. \ref{fig:sec42}(b).
+Fig. \ref{fig:sec42}(c) illustrates the conversion between elastic energy and kinetic energy, which further demonstrates that the elastic energy is completely converted into kinetic energy and the origami structure is fully flattened at time $T$. $E_0$ in Fig. \ref{fig:sec42} is used to nondimensionalize the energy, defined as $E_0=0.5D\kappa_g^2Lb$.